How To Care For A Dog With Diabetes

-After a dog eats, his digestive system breaks food into various components, including glucose-which is carried into his cells by insulin, a hormone secreted by the pancreas.
-When a dog does not produce insulin or cannot utilize it normally, his blood sugar levels elevate.
+After a dog eats his digestive system breaks food into various components which is carried into his cells by insulin, a hormone secreted by the pancreas.
+When a dog does not produce insulin or cannot utilize it normally, his blood sugar levels rise.
 The result is hyperglycemia, which, if left untreated, can cause many complicated health problems for a dog.

 Why Dogs Get Diabetes

-Type 1 diabetes, the form of the disease that strikes the young, is actually quite rare in companion animals when they reach middle-age or senior years.
+Type 1 diabetes is usually found in young dogs, is actually quite rare in companion animals when they reach middle-age or senior years.

-Your dog is much more likely to develop Type II (adult-onset) diabetes around middle age or in his senior years, as a result of a lifestyle that has led to decreased production of insulin or the inability of his body to use it efficiently.
+Your dog is much more likely to develop Type 2 diabetes around middle age or in his senior years, as a result of a lifestyle that leads to decreased production of insulin or the inability of his body to use it efficiently.

 Obesity is far and away the biggest reason pets become diabetic.

-You can help your dog stay trim by feeding him a portion controlled, moisture rich species-appropriate diet consisting primarily of a variety of unadulterated protein sources, healthy fats, veggies and fruit in moderation, and specific nutritional supplements as necessary.
+You can help your dog stay trim by feeding him a portion controlled appropriate diet ,such as pedigree dry nuts consisting primarily of a variety of protein sources, healthy fats and vegetables.

-Your pet has no biological requirement for grains or most other carbs.
-Carbs, which can be as much as 80 percent the ingredient content of processed pet food, turn into sugar in your pet’s body.
+Your pet has no biological requirement for grains or most other carbohydrates.
+Carbohydrates which can be as much as 80 percent the ingredient content of processed pet food, turn into sugar in your pet’s body.
 Excess sugar in dogs leads to diabetes.

 Another lifestyle-related reason pets develop diabetes, one that often goes hand-in-hand with poor nutrition, is lack of physical activity.

 Your dog needs regular aerobic exertion to help maintain a healthy weight and to keep his/her muscles in shape.
-Your pet should be getting 20 to 40 minutes of aerobic type exercise several days a week.
+Your pet should be getting at least 45 minutes of aerobic type exercise several days a week.

 The most common form of the disease in young dogs is Type 1, insulin-dependent diabetes, which occurs when the pancreas is incapable of producing or secreting adequate levels of insulin.
-Dogs who have Type I require insulin therapy to survive.
-Type II diabetes is found in cats and senior dogs and is a lack of normal response to insulin.
+Dogs who have Type 1 require insulin injections to survive.
+Type 2 diabetes is found in cats and senior dogs and is a lack of normal response to insulin.

 What Are the Symptoms of Diabetes in Dogs?